David I of Scotland: Coronation and struggle for the kingdom

 According to Orderic Vitalis, Edward followed up the killing of Óengus by marching north into Moray itself, which, in Orderic's words, "lacked a defender and lord"; and so Edward, "with God's help obtained the entire duchy of that extensive district".
 However, this was far from the end of it.
-Máel Coluim escaped, and four years of continuing civil war followed; for David this period was quite simply a "struggle for survival".
+Máel Coluim escaped, and four years of continuing civil war followed; for David, this period was quite simply a "struggle for survival".

 It appears that David asked for and obtained extensive military aid from King Henry.
-Ailred of Rievaulx related that at this point a large fleet and a large army of Norman knights, including Walter l'Espec, were sent by Henry to Carlisle in order to assist David's attempt to root out his Scottish enemies.
+Aelred of Rievaulx related that at this point a large fleet and a large army of Norman knights, including Walter Espec, were sent by Henry to Carlisle to assist David's attempt to root out his Scottish enemies.
 The fleet seems to have been used in the Irish Sea, the Firth of Clyde and the entire Argyll coast, where Máel Coluim was probably at large among supporters.
 In 1134, Máel Coluim was captured and imprisoned in Roxburgh Castle.
 Since modern historians no longer confuse him with "Malcolm MacHeth", it is clear that nothing more is ever heard of Máel Coluim mac Alaxandair, except perhaps that his sons were later allied with Somerled.

 Pacification of the west and north

 Richard Oram puts forward the suggestion that it was during this period that David granted Walter fitz Alan Strathgryfe, with northern Kyle and the area around Renfrew, forming what would become the "Stewart" lordship of Strathgryfe; he also suggests that Hugh de Morville may have gained Cunningham and the settlement of "Strathyrewen" (i.e. Irvine).
-This would indicate that the 1130–34 campaign had resulted in the acquisition of these territories.
+This would indicate that the 1130–1134 campaign had resulted in the acquisition of these territories.

 How long it took to pacify Moray is not known, but in this period David appointed his nephew William fitz Duncan to succeed Óengus, perhaps in compensation for the exclusion from the succession to the Scottish throne caused by the coming of age of David's son Henry.
 William may have been given the daughter of Óengus in marriage, cementing his authority in the region.
 The burghs of Elgin and Forres may have been founded at this point, consolidating royal authority in Moray.
 David also founded Urquhart Priory, possibly as a "victory monastery", and assigned to it a percentage of his cain (tribute) from Argyll.

 During this period too, a marriage was arranged between the son of Matad, Mormaer of Atholl, and the daughter of Haakon Paulsson, Earl of Orkney.
-The marriage temporarily secured the northern frontier of the Kingdom, and held out the prospect that a son of one of David's mormaers could gain Orkney and Caithness for the Kingdom of Scotland.
+The marriage temporarily secured the northern frontier of the kingdom and held out the prospect that a son of one of David's mormaers could gain Orkney and Caithness for the Kingdom of Scotland.
 Thus, by the time Henry I died on 1 December 1135, David had more of Scotland under his control than ever before.